-- It is assumed that 5GC obtains information about network slice related global quota on the maximum number of UEs to perform the enforcement of SLA of the number of UEs in a control plane procedure.
+- It is assumed that Unified Data Repository (UDR) obtains information about network slice related global quota on the slice SLA attributes, e.g., maximum number of UEs from OAM to perform the enforcement of SLA of the number of UEs in a control plane procedure, and supports the functionalities of storage and retrieval of slice SLA data.

 - It is assumed that 5GC may have multiple enforcement points (e.g., PCF instances of a Network Slice) to perform the SLA enforcement of network slice related quota on the maximum number of UEs.

+It is assumed that multiple enforcement points (i.e., PCF instances) of a network Slice are controlled by a central enforcement point (i.e., a master PCF) of the network slice.
+The central enforcement point (i.e., a master PCF for the S-NSSAI) obtains the global quota of the slice SLA attributes, maximum number of allowed UEs from UDR.

+- It is assumed the central enforcement point (i.e., the master PCF of a given S-NSSAI) supports the functionalities of controlling distribution of the network slice related quota on maximum number of UEs parameter.
+The functionalities include the (re)-distribution of the received global quota of each slice SLA attribute from UDR to the associated multiple enforcement points (i.e., slave PCF instances of the associated S-NSSAI).
+The central enforcement point (i.e., the master PCF) can be found by its multiple distributed enforcement points (i.e., slave PCFs ) based on configuration or the assistance of the UDR.

 - It is assumed that the support of Network Slice related quota on the maximum number of UEs applies to the associated Network Slice even when supported by multiple Network Slice instances.